argilla-io/distilabel/docs/sections/learn/steps/index.md

 ## Runtime Parameters

-Let's take a look at a special argument implementation that we will find when dealing with the `Steps`, the [Runtime paramaters][distilabel.mixins.runtime_parameters.RuntimeParameter].
+Let's take a look at a special argument implementation that we will find when dealing with the `Steps`, the [Runtime parameters][distilabel.mixins.runtime_parameters.RuntimeParameter].
 Let's inspect them using the previous example class:

 ```python
 print(conversation_template.runtime_parameters_names)